 PAF Tone Meets Fender® Clarity

 Want to learn more about our Sunbucker?
 Here's all the information you'll need:

-The Lindy Fralin Sunbucker® guitar pickup is very snappy, bright sounding humbucker with a Single Coil vibe.
+The Fralin Sunbucker® guitar pickup is a very snappy, bright sounding humbucker with a Single Coil vibe.
 Based on Lindy’s original design, the Sunbucker humbucker is clean, very articulate, and clear.
-You can expect a spanky, snappy clean tone that’s very articulate unlike most modern humbuckers, while offering a lot of Single Coil tone.
+You can expect a spanky, snappy clean tone that’s very articulate, unlike most modern humbuckers, while offering a lot of Single Coil tone.
 The Sunbucker has a medium output, which is very dynamic and expressive.
 Lindy created this pickup to help balance out very dark sounding guitars, or for those who want a bright, snappy tone with no hum.

 - 75% Single Coil tone, 25% Humbucker

 - Late, smooth breakup